-My books Practice by Practice–The Art of Everyday Faith, (Word Alive Press, 2010) — a compilation of some of the favorite Sunny Side Up columns, and West Nile Diary: One Couple’s Triumph Over a Deadly Disease.
-(BPSBooks, 2009) are available through the publisher’s websites, bookstores and on Amazon sites.
+My books Practice by Practice–The Art of Everyday Faith, (Word Alive Press, 2010) — a compilation of some of the favorite Sunny Side Up columns, and West Nile Diary: One Couple’s Triumph Over a Deadly Disease (2009, 2020 ) are available through Amazon sites.

-one two three four five SIX, grandchildren – to us, the cutest, human be’ins in the world.
-(I call them my beans in my columns, if you ever wonder.
-That’s #5 with me up there).
+one two three four five SIX, grandchildren – to us, the wonderfullest, human be’ins in the world.
+(I often call them my beans in my columns, if you ever wonder.
+That’s #5 with me in that picture up there).

 One more title comes to mind–the one I like best.
 Child.
 God calls me that in the quiet of my spirit when he wants my attention (often).
 Though I write about many things–holy and otherwise–my faith is intrinsic to all my words.
 Long before Facebook, Pinterest, cell phones, or email, Jesus Christ issued me an invitation to become his friend.
 I accepted, and he welcomed me into his (sometimes rather messy and troublesome, I hate to admit) tribe of born-again pagans.
 (Others are welcome to join anytime!)

-My favourite clergyman (retired now) and I have lived in Saskatchewan, the province dab-smack in the middle of the Canadian prairies, for over two and a half decades.
+My favourite clergyman (retired now) and I have lived in Saskatchewan, the province dab-smack in the middle of the Canadian prairies, since 1991.
 Some years, it feels as though we have only two seasons: winter and mosquitoes.
-Nevertheless, of all the places on our beleagured, beloved planet, this is the one that most constantly beckons me home.
-To Hope House, as we call our place, to my red writing cottage, to our precious – and precocious – pets, and most of all to our friends and nearby family.
+Nevertheless, of all the places on our beleaguered, beloved planet, this is the one that most constantly beckons me home, to our own small house in our own small city we’ve come to love.
+But most of all to our friends and nearby family.
 For now, anyway.

 Welcome here–and go well on all your rivers.
 God’s cheer, from the Preacher and me!